amirkdv/biseqt/README.md

 Overlap and layout graphs (i.e OLC minus consensus) can be calculated by methods provided in `assembly`.
 A weighted, DAG is built by seed expansion on all pairs of sequences and the longest path is reported as the layout.

+### Cycle breaking

+The resulting overlap graph may not be a DAG due to two main reasons:
+* wrong weak edges that should not exist.
+* strong edges with the wrong direction.

+The first case is dealt with by finding a (hopefully light) subset of the edges whose removal breaks all the cycles in the graph.
+The algorithm does not try to be optimal but quick and relies on the fact that the *true* overlap graph is necessarily a DAG and thus correct edges are unlikely to be part of many cycles.

+The second case is typically caused by highly overlapping sequences (i.e the start or end index of end points are too close).
+Currently such edges are ignored altogether.

 ### Simulations